Trixinity/Trixinity/README.md

 ### Hi there 👋

-I am Trix, a creative, quick-learning new developer.
+I am Bill, a creative, quick-learning new developer.

-- 💻 Looking at the moment, I am currently volunteering for a non-profit organisation.
+- 💻 Looking at the moment, I am currently volunteering for my events organisation.
 - 🌱 I’m currently studying at the [`Delft University of Technology`] for a Master's in Computer Science.
 - 😄 Pronouns: No preference, but officially he/him.